 1. Stay on course

 It sounds clichéd, but DON’T PANIC.
 Stay invested until the market recovers.
-Otherwise, selling at this juncture will permanently dent your portfolio.
+Otherwise, selling at this juncture will permanently dent your.
 ‘Selling low’ and ‘buying high’ later when the market recovers is not a wise proposition.